home-assistant/home-assistant.io/source/_integrations/launch_library.markdown

 ha_config_flow: true
 ---

-The `launch_library` sensor will provide you with information about the next planned space launch.
+The `launch_library` sensor will provide you with information about the next planned space launch and SpaceX Starship event.

 {% include integrations/config_flow.md %}